 Article 19 bis International cooperation and coordination

-1. To further international cooperation and coordination with respect to the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, Parties shall promote coherence and complementarity in the [designation] [establishment] and application of measures such as area-based management tools, including marine protected areas.
+1. To further international cooperation and coordination with respect to the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, Parties shall promote coherence and complementarity in the designation and application of measures such as area-based management tools, including marine protected areas.
+In promoting cooperation and coordination under this article, States Parties shall not undermine the competences and objectives set under relevant legal instruments and frameworks and relevant global, regional and sectoral bodies whose management measures shall prevail for the uses under their mandatory purview.

-[2.
-Where there is no relevant legal instrument or framework, or relevant global, regional, subregional or sectoral body to establish area-based management tools, including marine protected areas, Parties are encouraged to cooperate to establish such an instrument, framework or body and may participate in its work to ensure the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.]
+2. Where there is no relevant legal instrument or framework, or relevant global, regional, subregional or sectoral body to establish area-based management tools, including marine protected areas, Parties are encouraged to cooperate to establish such an instrument, framework or body and may participate in its work to ensure the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.

-3. Parties shall make arrangements for consultation to enhance cooperation and coordination with and among relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies with regard to area-based management tools, including marine protected areas, as well as coordination among related measures adopted under such instruments and frameworks and by such bodies.
+3. Parties shall make arrangements for consultation to enhance cooperation and coordination with and among relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies and members thereof with regard to area-based management tools, including marine protected areas, as well as coordination among related measures adopted under such instruments and frameworks and by such bodies.

 4. Decisions and recommendations made by the Conference of the Parties in accordance with this Part shall not undermine the effectiveness of measures adopted in respect of areas within national jurisdiction and shall be made with due regard for the rights, duties and legitimate interests of all States, including the sovereign rights of coastal States over the seabed and subsoil of submarine areas, as reflected in relevant provisions of the Convention.
 Consultations shall be undertaken to that end, in accordance with the provisions of this Part.

 [5.
-In cases where an area-based management tool, including a marine protected area, [designated] [established] under this Part subsequently falls within the national jurisdiction of a coastal State, either wholly or in part, [or impedes the rights of coastal States provided in the Convention,] it shall be adapted to cover any remaining area beyond national jurisdiction [and to rectify the infringement] or otherwise cease to be in force.]
+In cases where an area-based management tool, including a marine protected area, designated under this Part subsequently falls within the national jurisdiction of a coastal State, either wholly or in part, or impedes the rights of coastal States provided in the Convention,] it shall be adapted to cover any remaining area beyond national jurisdiction [and to rectify the infringement] or otherwise cease to be in force.]

 Rationale for the proposal, if any.

 To ensure compliance with Resolution 742/249 that mandates that this process and its result should be fully consistent with the provissions of UNCLOS and should not undermine existing relevant legal instruments and frameworks and relevant global, regional and sectoral bodies and promote collaboration and secure universal participation, this agreement should include provissions that: a) Avoid overlapping competences and therefore specialized competences shall prevail; b) Encouragement to create new regional bodies will ease the governance process and will be consistent with provisions of UNCLOS arts.
-63, 64 and 119 c) cooperation and consultation is promoted with members of the regional bodies and frameworks that may or may not be Party to this Agreement
+63, 64 and 119 c) cooperation and consultation is promoted with members of the regional bodies and frameworks that may or may not be Party to this Agreement.